Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.22 Fix Produce Flame to attach VFX to a token using .attachTo(target) not .atLocation(target) & Update the associated DAE effect to handle lighting

+22.11.11 Fix to jex.moveToken to move adjacent token away

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)